 After qualifying as a Solicitor, Margaret worked with some of the best known family specialists in the country, including John Cornwell (with whom she trained), a family law pioneer and the founder of Resolution (formerly the Solicitors’ Family Law Association), a nationwide organisation of family justice professionals committed to a Code of Practice which assures that they adopt a client-focused and non-confrontational approach to the resolution of family law disputes wherever possible.

-Margaret now spends the majority of her time working as Vice Chair of Resolution.
+Margaret now spends the majority of her time working as National Chair of Resolution.
 She sits on Resolutions’ National and Executive Committees, along with its Standards, Pensions, Tax and Financial Remedies Committees.
-She will take over as National Chair in 2018.

 In 2009-10 Margaret was President of the City of Westminster and Holborn Law Society.

 - Complex, high net worth financial disputes